-Israel Folkdance Festival FAQs
+Israel Folkdance Festival Parent FAQs

 Some of you have done this before and may not need to read further.
 Some of you have carefully read every piece of information coming your way on this subject and may choose to skip around this FAQ.

-Q: How big a deal is this festival?
+Q: How big a deal is this Festival?

+A: Troupes come from all over North America.
+It is a pretty big deal in the folk scene, the Jewish community, and Boston area in general.
+It is one of the biggest Israeli folk dance festivals in the country and one of the best known.
 For our kids it is a very big deal.
+They've been talking about it all year.
 They perform on a real stage, with real rules, and real adult dance troupes.
 They go backstage and see the inner workings of the show.
 Strangers come to see them dance.
 People pay money to see them dance.
 People show videos of them dancing for years afterwards.
 There is applause.
 They also get to meet dancers from other schools and other places.
 Afterwards, they are fêted at school like the sports stars they are.

 Best of all, the reason they experience this "grownup" treatment is because for years, our students, and those from other area schools and synagogues, have been able to behave professionally among adult performers.
 They are rightfully proud of this, and need your help to keep it up.